Charge collection efficiency of thimble ionization chambers exposed to ultra-high dose per pulse: Results

 \subsection{Beam quality correction factors}

-The beam quality correction factors ($k_{\rm Q,Q_0}$) calculated using \texttt{EGSnrc} for the PP3D and PP ICs are shown in Table~\ref{kQs}.
-The observed variation in $k_{\rm Q,Q_0}$ across different setups is consistent with changes in the water-to-air stopping power ratio, which result from the degradation of the effective electron energy with aluminum scattering foils of different thickness~\citep{Burns_R50_1996}.
+The experimental and calculated beam quality correction factors ($k_{\rm Q,Q_0}$) for the PP3D and PP ICs are shown in Table~\ref{kQs}.
+The observed variation in $k_{\rm Q,Q_0}$ across different setups is consistent with changes in the water-to-air stopping power ratio, which result from the electron energy degradation and straggling with aluminum scattering foils of different thickness~\citep{Burns_R50_1996}.
+The 20~MeV Elekta Synergy beam is comparable in terms of beam quality to the 90~cm~+~2~mm~Al setup, with an $R_{50}$ value of 77.1~mm.
+The experimental determined $k_{\rm Q,Q_0}$, averaged between the two ICs samples, show a good agreement with the simulated values.